ApprenticeAI/frapy/docs/topics/email.rst

     .. classmethod:: from_settings(settings)

-        Instantiate using a Scrapy settings object, which will respect :ref:`these Scrapy settings <topics-email-settings>`.
+        Instantiate using a Frapy settings object, which will respect :ref:`these Frapy settings <topics-email-settings>`.

         :param settings: the e-mail recipients
         :type settings: :class:`frapy.settings.Settings` object